How to protect your private photos and personal data from being hacked

 How do you protect your private photos and personal content from being hacked?
 With these security precautions!

-There's been another round of celebrity hacks online.
-While blame and fault rests entirely and completely on the criminals doing the hacking and leaking, it's a cold reminder that security in the digital world is just as urgent and imperative as security in the real world.
+There's been a seemingly endless stream of celebrity hacks making their way online.
+While it's widely believed many of these are all part of the original 2014 hack, and blame and fault rests entirely and completely on the criminals doing the hacking, it's a cold reminder that security in the digital world is just as urgent and imperative as security in the real world.
 We don't just need to close our data doors, we need to lock them.
-With deadbolts and sirens.
+With deadbolts.
+And alarms.

 Whether it's Apple's iCloud, Google Accounts, Microsoft, Dropbox, or any other service, you want to avoid using weak, repetitive, single-factor passwords and start using long, strong, unique passwords with multi-factor and a password manager.